 The drag system is what puts the “brakes” on your fish.
 You have to keep a close eye on this, and the easy way of checking this is to adjust your drag and pull out a few feet off your reel.
 Too tight and too loose, are not good.

 A smooth, easily adjustable, drag system, is in my opinion, a must for any quality reel.
 The drag system’s job is to control the outflow of your fishing line when a fish is “on”.

-This has to be done in a smooth, seamless manner, without any sudden jerks and pulls, otherwise, you won’t be landing many fish.
-A good rule of thumb, is to have a front-drag system on a spinning reel, because it is closer to the spool, and easier to access as you battle with your fish.
+This has to be done in a smooth, seamless manner, without any sudden jerks and pulls, otherwise, you won’t be landing much fish.
+A good rule of thumb is to have a front-drag system on a spinning reel, because it is closer to the spool, and easier to access as you battle with your fish.

 Keep these tips in mind when you research your fishing reels and you may just find the perfect reel for you and your fish.
 Solving your “reel problems” will free-up some time to look for a good rod for that new reel.

 Fish On! is what I live for.
 It is the primary reason I spend all that time analyzing, researching, and studying my quarry.

 Learning to think like a fish, is the highest level to aspire to.
 It is becoming a Fish Jedi.

 From here, we are awarded the opportunity to express all our thoughts and all our theories on why we are not catching fish at some juncture, in the time-space paradigm.

 It is NOT our fault, … sometimes, the fish are just not being nice, and cooperative.